Common Patterns

 All timestamps are returned as ISO 8601 strings (e.g., "2025-01-15T14:30:00.000Z").

-The updated_since filter parameter (available on most list endpoints) accepts ISO 8601 timestamps and returns records modified on or after that time.
+Several list endpoints support an updated_since filter that accepts ISO 8601 timestamps and returns records modified on or after that time.
+See Syncing Data for the full list of supported endpoints.

 Identifiers